Anaskaysar/Junior-Frontend-Developer-Interview-Task/README.md

 7. Firebase Installation
 8. React Hook Form
 9. Firbase Project Setup Done and Deployed on Firebase
-10. Email Authentication With Firebase
+10. Email Authentication With Firebase - Google and Apple Also Cann be Done in the same way
 11. Private Route Set Up Done

 ### Not Done